Best daily deals

 The QuietComfort 45 looks nearly indistinguishable from the QC 35 II.

-True to its name, you can comfortably wear the Bose QuietComfort 45 for many hours.
-Bose went with a classic black design, featuring a plastic build, large synthetic leather ear pads, and a padded headband.
+True to its name, the Bose QuietComfort 45 is comfortable to wear for many hours.
+Bose went with a classic black design featuring a plastic build, large synthetic leather ear pads, and a padded headband.
 Given its over-ear footprint, the headset is fairly light at 260 grams.

 The Beats Studio3 Wireless has an impressive finish with its soft, matte plastic that’s smooth to the touch.
 While the ear pads are comfortable, your ears might get hot after a few hours.
-The headband lacks padding and the plastic might stick to your hair, and at 260 grams, it’s a bit heavier than the Bose headset.
-On the bright side, you can choose from a range of colors, in addition to black.
+The headband lacks padding, and the plastic might stick to your hair.
+At 260 grams, it’s a bit heavier than the Bose headset.
+On the bright side, you can choose from a range of colors in addition to black.

 If the ear cups would only rotate 90 degrees then they'd be ideal for travel.